berndmweber/rails-6-on-wsl-docker/README.md

 - `down`: Powers down the compose application. like `docker compose down`
 - `clean`: Removes an app.
 Deletes the directory.
 Not recoverable!
 - `clean-all`: Removes the app and the base image.
 Not recoverable!

+### Updating the gems for your Rails App

+This repo has a predefined and small set of gems associated with the Rails Web container to be used with your Rails app.
+As you develop new gems may need to get added.
+Follow these instructions:
+1. Modify the `Gemfile` in your app directory to add the gem you need.
+2. Run Your app once to get the gem installed and verified as well as a new `Gemfile.lock` file created.
+Eg. `./rails-app.sh --app-name new-app up`
+3. Now run `./rails-app.sh --app-name new-app update`.
+This will copy over the new `Gemfile` and `Gemfile.lock` files, delete the old rails-web image and create an updated version of it.
+4. Run your Rails app normally. `./rails-app.sh --app-name new-app up`

 ## Manual Version